colot-imposter/sequelize_make_userlist/readme.md

 1c. we need to pass the id of the user when we post so that we can uniquely identify

 2a. we need a route for this post that deletes the user and then shows the list of users

+Update

+1.create link to form

+2. create mustache form

+3.need route for this post that updates the user and then shows the list of users